riserishitha/Altlife-Task2-/README.md

 ## 📌 SQL Queries

+### All Data

-### 1️⃣ Get all books that have never been borrowed
+1️⃣ Get all books that have never been borrowed
 This query retrieves books that have never been issued to any member.

 ```sql